junxit/us-congress-bills-115/metadata.md

 - 2017-07-24 — Referred to the Committee on Homeland Security, and in addition to the Committees on Energy and Commerce, Oversight and Government Reform, and Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-07-24 — Referred to the Committee on Homeland Security, and in addition to the Committees on Energy and Commerce, Oversight and Government Reform, and Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-07-24 — Referred to the Committee on Homeland Security, and in addition to the Committees on Energy and Commerce, Oversight and Government Reform, and Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-07-25 — Referred to the Subcommittee on Aviation.
+- 2017-07-25 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2017-07-25 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2017-07-25 — Referred to the Subcommittee on Highways and Transit.
+- 2017-07-25 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2017-07-25 — Referred to the Subcommittee on Water Resources and Environment.
+- 2017-07-26 — Committee Consideration and Mark-up Session Held.
+- 2017-07-26 — Ordered to be Reported by Voice Vote.
+- 2017-12-11 — Committee on Energy and Commerce discharged.
+- 2017-12-11 — Committee on Energy and Commerce discharged.
+- 2017-12-11 — Committee on Oversight and Government discharged.
+- 2017-12-11 — Committee on Oversight and Government discharged.
+- 2017-12-11 — Committee on Transportation discharged.
+- 2017-12-11 — Committee on Transportation discharged.
+- 2017-12-11 — Considered under suspension of the rules. (consideration: CR H9761-9768)
+- 2017-12-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3359.
+- 2017-12-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-11 — Mr. McCaul moved to suspend the rules and pass the bill, as amended.
+- 2017-12-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9761-9765)
+- 2017-12-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9761-9765)
+- 2017-12-11 — Placed on the Union Calendar, Calendar No. 336.
+- 2017-12-11 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-454, Part I.
+- 2017-12-11 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-454, Part I.